Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow1.md

  **Explain generally about node.js, when it “makes sense” and npm, and how it “fits” into the node eco-system.**

  ``node.js`` is a JavaScript runtime environment, that can run JavaScript code.
 We use `node.js` to run JavaScript code outside a web-browser.
-There may be some alternative to `node.js`.
+There may be some alternative to `node.js`, although these are probably not as well-developed or well-maintained.
+Node is extremely suited for http communication and other IO operations, since node uses a non-blocking approach.

  `npm` is a package manager.
 It manages libraries included into node projects.
 It allows for easy dependency management.
  ``npm`` is also a library repository that contains many JavaScript libraries.